airacommunity/AIRA-User-Guide/C. Introduction to AIRA Installation.md

 <br>

-### Setting Up the Server for AIRA Installation
+### Server Setup For AIRA Installation
 Before initiating the AIRA installation process, it is essential to set up the server environment.
 This involves configuring the server hardware, ensuring compatibility with the required operating system, and allocating necessary resources such as CPU, RAM, and storage.
 In the below section, we provide the link to the server configuration setup guide.
 With the help of these guides, you can easily set up the server.

 ### Installing AIRA - Step by Step
 Once the server setup is complete, the next step is to install AIRA.
-For the installation of AIRA, we require multiple steps to perform.
+For the installation of AIRA, we require multiple steps to be performed.
 In the below section, we provide the link to the AIRA installation guide.
 With the help of these guides, you can easily install AIRA on the local system.

 <table>
   <thead>